What is Fantasia Fair?

 There’s a laundromat on Shank Painter Road, and some inns have washers and dryers, but you should pack for a week.

 This is All A Bit Much for Me.
 I'm Feeling A Bit Overwhelmed!

-If it’s still a bit much for you, we can assign a volunteer to help you through the rough spots.
+If it’s still a bit much for you, we can assign a Big Brother or Big Sister to help you through the rough spots.
 Pretty soon you’ll have your own Fantasia Fair support group.